mainGSgames/genieutils-examples/README.md

 # Genieutils Examples

-Examples using genieutils-py demonstrating how to create AoE2 mods in Python
+Examples using genieutils-py demonstrating how to create AoE2 mods in Python.
+Created by Hszemi, [genieutils-py](https://github.com/SiegeEngineers/genieutils-py) is the Python adaptation of the original C++ [genieutils library](https://github.com/Tapsa/genieutils).
+More examples using the library can be found on the [auto-mods](https://github.com/SiegeEngineers/auto-mods) repo.

 ## Setup Instructions